 Thandokhulu High School was established in Khayelitsha in 1990 and the school had no buildings or facilities of its own.
-The school serves the socio-economically-challenged communities of Khayelitsha, Langa and Gugulethu, but homes students from as far away as Fish Hoek, Hout Bay and Milnerton.
+The school serves the socio-economically-challenged communities of Khayelitsha, Langa, Gugulethu, Nyanga, Cross Roads and Delft.

 African Warriors of Light and Goju Kai Karate has recently launched a dojo at the school for teenagers.
-The dojo intends to empower our youth and spark hope and aspiration into their lives.
+Hosting 32 tenacious students, Thandokhulu dojo intends to empower our youth and spark hope and aspiration into their lives.

 Every week, twice a week, Frank Brandon Shihan and other Sensei's travel down the road from the Hombu Dojo to the school.
-In the classes, the students are taught the power and art of traditional Japanese karate.
+The students are taught the power and art of traditional Japanese karate in the classes.

-The Thandokhulu dojo homes 85 students that are registered in Japan.
-Of the 85, 50 students are girls which demonstrates South African young women's eagerness to change their lives.
-The students are undergoing mental and physical training in preparation for their upcoming yellow belt grading.
+The Thandokhulu dojo homes 32 students that are registered in Japan.
+Of the 32, 16 of the students are girls which demonstrates South African young women's eagerness to change their lives.
+The students have undergone mental and physical training that equipped them all to successfully grade to their yellow belt.